 Ye Olde Mitre, 1 Ely Place, EC1N 6SJ

 The Spaniards Inn

-A pub that has great literary pedigree — featuring in Dickens' Pickwick Papers and Bram Stoker's Dracula — it also counted romantic poets John Keats and Lord Byron amongst its regulars.
-The former client the pub is most proud of is infamous highwayman, Dick Turpin.
-Rumours abound that his father was a previous landlord and Turpin's twin pistols even used to hang over the bar until they were ironically nicked.
+A pub that has great literary pedigree — featuring in Dickens' Pickwick Papers and Bram Stoker's Dracula — it also counted romantic poets John Keats and Lord Byron among its regulars.
+The former client the pub is most proud of is infamous highwayman Dick Turpin.
+Rumours abound that his father was a previous landlord (he wasn't), and Turpin's twin pistols even used to hang over the bar until they were ironically nicked.

-Nowadays the pub offers respite for walking enthusiasts looking for a rest from Hampstead Heath.
+Nowadays the pub offers respite for walking enthusiasts looking for a rest near Hampstead Heath.
 Definitely worth popping into if it's frosty outside, as there's nothing like an old fashioned log fire.

 The Spaniards Inn, Spaniards Road, NW3 7JJ